 - Irrevocable Life Insurance Trust – removing life insurance from the taxable estate; providing immediate access to cash

-- Advanced Estate Planning – protecting assets from creditors, predators, outside influences and ex-spouses; charitable giving; minimizing taxes; creating dynasty trusts
+- Advanced Estate Planning – according to lawyers for estate planning located in San Antonio, protecting assets from creditors, predators, outside influences and ex-spouses; charitable giving; minimizing taxes; creating dynasty trusts

 - Who will be in charge if the client becomes incapacitated or dies – agent named in Durable Power of Attorney and Health Care Directive; successor trustee of the Revocable Living Trust and other trusts created by the client; personal representative named in the will

 - Protects special needs beneficiaries (if properly drafted)

 - Allows for professional asset management

 - Minimizes estate taxes at each generation

 - Creates a lasting legacy for future generations